 Compact Inkberry Holly (Ilex glabra ‘Compacta’) – This holly variety enjoys sun to partial shade areas with moist, acidic soil.
 This smaller inkberry reaches a mature height of around 4 to 6 feet (1-2 m.).

 Rosemary (Rosmarinus officinalis) – This popular evergreen herb is actually a shrub that can reach heights of 2 to 6 feet (61 cm. to 2 m.).
 Give rosemary a sunny position in the garden with light, well-draining soil.

 Although shrubs can be planted in early spring, autumn is the ideal time to plant evergreen shrubs for zone 9.

 A layer of mulch will keep the soil cool and moist.
-Water well once or twice every week until the new shrubs is established – about six weeks, or when you notice healthy new growth.
+Water well once or twice every week until the new shrubs are established – about six weeks, or when you notice healthy, new growth.